PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 20:14:38
+Last updated: 2024-04-02 20:15:12
-Random Quote: Ask yourself the secret of your success.
-Listen to your answer and practice it. - Richard Bach
+Random Quote: A friend is, as it were, a second self. - Cicero